jnozzi/cocoadev.com/markdown/PollCodingStyles.md

 ----

-To keep this poll clean I condensed General/DimitriT's answers into the total results above.
+To keep this poll clean I condensed DimitriT's answers into the total results above.
 Hope this is ok.